whogashaga/CS575/lectures/week4.md

 1. P.3: Intel SSE allows your program to perform 4 floating point multiplies in one instruction.
 2. P.9: One way to get a better speedup is to use assembly language.
 3.

+### prefetching.pptx
+1. There is no universal standard for how to ask for prefetch.
+It is complier-specific.
+2. What address do you want me to prefetch?
+3.